 Shop around as much as you can to try to save some money.

 When we first got our rats in September, I purchased a starter rat setup from Petco for $110.
 The water bottle leaked, the food dish was a waste, and the spinning wheel seemed to just take up a lot of space. *Dec’20 Update: They chewed an escape hole in the bottom corner.
 I patched it up*Jan’21 Update: The cage repair has been holding so far.

-Once I realized the water bottle was leaking, I immediately replaced it with a perfect one from Amazon.
+Once I realized the water bottle was leaking, I immediately replaced it with one from Amazon.
 It’s out of reach, and is really easy to refill.
 We needed to separate the boys from the girls in early December, so I bought a slightly smaller cage on Amazon for only $50.
 It has a pull out tray for the bedding.
 The doors stick a bit, but it’s not horrible.

 You can definitely save a lot on accessories if you shop at a Dollar Tree.
 They have lots of baskets, plastic bins, dog ropes toys, clips, rocks, and more.
 I also managed to find 230 L of aspen bedding on Amazon for only $20.

 Now it’s time to adopt

 Although I’ve read great success stories about pet shop rats and feeder rats that have been saved, it’s better to adopt them from a rattery if that’s an option.
 A rattery knows the age and history of the rats, and most likely has several generations invested in the line.
 They are taken better care of and they tend to have a longer lifespan since they may be healthier.
 They should also be temperament tested prior to adopting.
 There will usually be a rehoming fee anywhere from $15 to $45 each from what I’ve seen.